jrmihalj/jrmihalj.github.io/_pages/pest-control.md

 permalink: /research/pest-control/
 ---

-# Viral Control of the Douglas-fir tussock moth
+# Viral control of the Douglas-fir tussock moth

 ## Using epidemiological theory to inform practice